 We may combine your personal data with device information and location information (with your consent, where required) to serve you specifically, such as to deliver a product to you according to your preferences or restrictions, or for advertising or advertising targeting purposes.

-Internal CIA policy governs the use of the CIA’s network and computing resources by CIA employees, contractors and students, and also addresses privacy expectations.
+The Computer Network Usage Policy, an internal CIA policy, governs the use of the CIA’s network and computing resources by CIA employees, contractors and students, and also addresses privacy expectations.

 Types of information we collect about you may include but is not limited to: name, e-mail address, address, telephone number, payment information (for example, credit or debit card details), information about your computer (for example, your IP address and browser type), tracking information (for example, which pages you have viewed, the time you viewed them and what you clicked on), information about your mobile device (such as your geographical location), and any other information you provide when completing forms.